In a Nutshell

 Banking and Tax Info

 Puerto Rico has a well-developed banking system that is regulated by the Office of the Commissioner of Financial Institutions.
-The office is responsible for the supervision and examination all banks, credit unions, and other financial institutions operating in the country.
+The office is responsible for the supervision and examination of all banks, credit unions, and other financial institutions operating in the country.

 Puerto Rican residents are taxed on their worldwide income, no matter where their income is from.
 Puerto Rican non-residents are only taxed in Puerto Rico on their Puerto Rico-source income.
 Income for services performed is sourced to Puerto Rico based on where the services are performed.